moorepants/eme185/content/pages/resources.rst

   number.
 - Keep the space tidy.
 In particular, there should be no tripping hazards.
 - No hazardous chemicals, paint, glue, or any things that require SDS.
-- All work with dangerous tools should happen in the EFL.
+- All work with power tools should happen in the EFL.
 - Do not go upstairs or disturb the office space up there.
 - The MAE groups can use the room closest to the hallway.
 The room closest to the Bainer courtyard is for the BME groups.